 Rep. Bumstead on the Tony Conley Show talking about his legislation to give all Michigan communities the ability to allow ORV use on road shoulders:

-State Rep. Jon Bumstead of Newaygo was elected in November 2010 to his first term in the Michigan House to represent residents of Lake, Oceana and Newaygo counties.
+State Rep. Jon Bumstead of Newaygo was first elected in November 2010 to the Michigan House to represent residents of Lake, Oceana and Newaygo counties.

 Bumstead is a 1976 graduate of Newaygo High School, and was one of the first members of the Building Trades program offered through the Vocational Education program at what is now the Career Tech Educational Center in Fremont.